matheusfvesco/devcontainer-templates/README.md

 # Dev Container Templates

-My own devcontainer templates with my own use in mind.
-Some of them will be really specific for what i like to use, while others might be more general purpose.
-Feel free to try to use them as a starting point or as templates for your own.
+My own Dev Container templates with my own uses in mind.
+Some of them will be very specific for what i like to use, while others might be more general purpose.
+Feel free to try to use them as a starting point or as templates for your own projects.

 ## Template list